 Who Should File Profits Tax Returns With the Inland Revenue Department?

-There are also allowances available to reduce your tax burden, such as a basic allowance of 132,000 in Hong Kong Dollar (HKD) or a married person's allowance of HKD264,000 if the spouse has no net taxable income or if they choose joint assessment.
+To help reduce your tax burden, Hong Kong offers allowances.
+The basic allowance is HKD 132,000, while the married person’s allowance is HKD 264,000 if your spouse has no taxable income or if you choose joint assessment.

-There's a one-off tax rebate for the 2021-22 tax year.
-This rebate equals 100% of the final tax payable for salaries tax and tax under personal assessment, capped at HKD10,000 each.
+For the 2021-22 tax year, the government introduced a one-time tax rebate, covering 100% of the final tax payable for salaries tax and tax under personal assessment.
+This rebate is capped at HKD 10,000 per taxpayer.

 The Inland Revenue Department issues three forms for filing profit tax returns.
 These are: